arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Typesofresearchevidence/Howaretheeffectsofteachingonlearningtobemeasured/Howusefularetherelationshipdetectionproceduresofthethreemainapproaches/Howusefularethecorrelationalproceduresofthecognitivescientist/index.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "How useful are the correlational procedures of the cognitive scientist?
+title: 'How useful are the correlational procedures of the cognitive scientist? '
-"
-nav_order: Howusefularethecorrelationalproceduresofthecognitivescientist
-has_children: false
 ---
 # How useful are the correlational procedures of the cognitive scientist?